stackforge/fuel-docs/pages/reference-architecture/0010-overview.rst

   `nova-compute` controls the life cycle of these VMs;
   Neutron Agent and Ceilometer Compute Agent may also run on Compute nodes.

+  .. note:: In vCenter-integration environments,
+     the Nova-compute service runs on Controller nodes.

 **Storage:**
   OpenStack requires block and object storage to be provisioned.
   These can be provisioned as Storage nodes